gaurangsathaye/JavaLRUMemoryDiskCache/README.md

         You can use timestamps, last modified or any other parameters to determine if your cached object is valid.

-        You can also just test for not null. ie: return (null != o)
+        You can also just test for not null. ie: return (null != o).
+        Returning true if not null, means the cached object is always valid and never has to be reloaded.

         If you return true here, your cached object will be returned in the 'get' call.
         If you return false here, your cached object will be reloaded using your 'loadData' method.